ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common/common.md

 {% docs fct_ping_instance_metric %}

-**Description:** Atomic Level Instance Service Ping data by Instance, Host, Metric, DateTime
+**Description:** Atomic Level Instance Service Ping Metric data For All Metrics by Instance, Host, Metric, DateTime
 - The data includes a single row per Instance, Host, Metric and Ping Created Time.
 The basic Id's for Subscription, Product and Locaiton are included.

 **Data Grain:**